 - Wrap each caramel in a foil candy wrapper or pieces of wax paper.

-- If properly wrapped them is no need to keep them in an airtight container.
+- If properly wrapped, there is no need to keep them in an airtight container.
 A pretty candy dish is one of my favorite ways to display this homemade candy!

 Recipe FAQs

-I always by candy wrapping foil from a kitchen store where I live because I've had terrible luck with wax paper and I don't want to take the time to cut up a bunch of foil.
-Here is an Amazon link to the exact wrappers you see in my picture.
-The description says that they aren't for caramels, but I've wrapped my caramels in them for 2 years in a row with no problems.
+I always buy candy wrapping foil from a kitchen store where I live because I've had terrible luck with wax paper, and I don't want to take the time to cut up a bunch of foil.ย Here is an Amazon link to the exact wrappers you see in my picture.ย The description says that they aren't for caramels, but I've wrapped my caramels in them for 2 years in a row with no problems.

-For this recipe I highly recommend an ⅛ size (10 x 7 x 1 inches) baking sheet .
-It is half the size of a 9x13 pan.
-I use mine ALL the time.
-It's the perfect size to reheat stuff or cook small amounts of food.
-I totally recommend them!
-I use this little pan way more than I ever though I would but if you don't want to buy one you can use a bread loaf pan.
-It will just make the caramels thicker so when you cut them up you'll be cutting them into thinner strips and your caramels will be more rectangle shapes instead of cube shapes.
+For this recipe, I highly recommend a โ size (10 x 7 x 1 inches) baking sheet.ย It is half the size of a 9x13 pan.ย I use mine ALL the time.ย It's the perfect size to reheat stuff or cook small amounts of food.ย I totally recommend them!
+I use this little pan way more than I ever thought I would, but if you don't want to buy one, you can use a bread loaf pan.ย It will just make the caramels thicker, so when you cut them up, you'll be cutting them into thinner strips, and your caramels will be more rectangular shapes instead of cube shapes.

 Related Candy Recipes